Azure/AVDSessionHostReplacer/docs/Permissions.md

 Below we list the required permissions for the Session Host Replacer to work correctly,
 ## Azure Resource Permissions
-Assign the Desktop Virtualization Virtual Machine Contributor role to the resource group or subscription where the host pool is located, this is assigned automatically for System Managed Identity.
-If you are using a User Assigned Managed Identity, you will need to assign this role manually.
-Additionally, if you are using a custom image from a compute gallery in a different subscription, make sure to assign the same permission against it.
+The Session Host Replacer requires permissions to query the host pool and replace the session hosts.
+It also needs to read teh TemplateSpec storing the Session Hosts' ARM template.
+When using a System Managed Identity, the deployment will assign the required permissions automatically in Azure as detailed below,
+- **Destkop Virtualization Virtual Machine Contributor**
+    - This role is required to query the host pool and replace the session hosts.
+Assign it to the user managed identity at the subscription level for easier management.
+    - If using an Azure Computer Gallery in a different subscription make sure the role is assigned to the gallery as well.
+    - When using System Managed Identity, the role is automatically assigned at the subscription level.
+Make sure to assign it to the gallery if using a custom image.
+- **Template Spec Reader**
+    - This role is required to access the TemplateSpec at deployment time.
+The session host replacer will create one for each Host Pool you configure.
+Assign it to the User Managed Identity at the subscription level for easier management.
+    - When using System Managed Identity, the role is automatically assigned at the TemplateSpec scope.

 ## Key Vault Permissions
 The Key Vault is used to store domain join password.
 Make sure the identity has `Key Vault Secret User` and `Key Vault resource manager template deployment operator`, this is required at the Key Vault level.